Primary/Bristol: Dolphin Primary School

 Sophie Mason, 'Stick Coat' (Ritual object used for connecting with wildness in cities).

-Dolphin Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/2023.
+Dolphin Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development artist Sophie Mason and landscape architect Simon Brown have been commissioned by Willis Newson to develop concepts and designs for an outdoor roof garden as part of this newly built primary school.